West African Examinations Council: Issues

 On August 16, 2020, a day before the commencement of WASSCE, there was an alleged circulation of the mathematics paper scheduled for August 17 on social media.
 However, the council swiftly debunked the reports, described them as fake, and typical of scammers every other examination year.
-In an interview with the News Agency of Nigeria, Mr Patrick Areghan, WAEC Head of National Office reacted to the reports widely circulated on social media, saying it was " false, malicious, misleading and wicked".
+In an interview with the News Agency of Nigeria, Mr. Patrick Areghan, WAEC Head of National Office reacted to the reports widely circulated on social media, saying it was " false, malicious, misleading and wicked".

+On 4 November 2025, the Head of Public Affairs at WAEC, John Kapi, clarified that the West African Examinations Council (WAEC) has dismissed reports in the media suggesting that the results of more than 34,000 candidates have been withheld over alleged examination malpractice.